-LOCKED DOOR
+LOCKED DOORS

 The main entrance is located at the east side of the school.
-With the exception of the north parking lot doors and main entrance doors, at 9:00 a.m. all other doors will be locked to prevent outside access.
+With the exception of the parking lot doors and main entrance doors, all other doors will be locked to prevent outside access.
 This is to ensure the safety of all students and staff within the building.
-Please enter through the main doors or north parking lot doors after this time.

-Parents, guests and visitors are expected to sign in at the main office.
+Please enter through the main doors or parking lot doors after this time.
+Parents, guests and visitors are expected to check in and sign in at the main office.